lu-jiayi/homepage/index.md

 (1) Acceptability judgments and when they don't reflect grammaticality:

 Wright, N., Lu, J., & Degen, J. (2022).
-What is the representational target of island satiation effects?.
-Talk presented at HSP 2022.
+[What is the representational target of island satiation effects?](https://virtual.oxfordabstracts.com/#/event/public/2562/submission/164).
+Poster presented at HSP 2022.
 Online.

 Lu, J., Lassiter, D., & Degen, J. (2021).
 [Syntactic satiation is driven by speaker-specific adaptation](https://github.com/lu-jiayi/homepage/raw/master/cogsci21a-sub2245-cam-i9.pdf).
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 43).